limikael/freecad-slic3r-tools/README.md

 ## Settings

 Before you can use the module there are a few settings you need to set.
-To access these settings, go to Edit >> Preferences and then select "Slic3r Tools".
+To access these settings, go to "Edit >> Preferences" and then select "Slic3r Tools".
 The settings are:

 ### Path to slic3r executable